sapana-roehampton/OS-Coursework/week2.md

 ### Threat 3 – Privilege escalation by a local user

 **Description:**
-If a normal user account on the server is compromised, an attacker might try to gain sudo privileges or exploit misconfigurations to become root.
+If a regular user account, on the server is breached an attacker may attempt to acquire sudo rights or take advantage of configuration errors to escalate to root.

 **Impact:**
 Full control over the system, ability to disable security settings, install rootkits, or damage files.